hantsy/jakartaee11-sandbox/docs/jpa.md

 > [!Note]
 > The `SchemaManager` does not support exporting the schema to DDL script files.
+>
-> In 3.2, the `Persistence.generate` does not involve a variant and accepts a `PersistenceConfiguration` as a parameter (i.e., `Persistence.generate(PersistenceConfiguration)` does not exist).
+> And in 3.2, the `Persistence.generate` does not involve a variant and accepts a `PersistenceConfiguration` parameter (i.e., `Persistence.generate(PersistenceConfiguration)` does not exist).

 ### Functional Transactions

-Before 3.2, you could control the transaction boundaries manually in code as follows:
+Before 3.2, you could control the transaction boundaries manually as follows:

 ```java
 EntityTransaction tx = em.getTransaction();